Doom-Utils/iwad-patches/nerve.wad/README.txt

 is no prior version of nerve.wad in this port.
 The only change added by this is a DMAPINFO chunk.

-On July 15th, 2020, another update added prefixes (e.g. "Level 1:") to
+On July 15th, 2020, another update added prefixes (e.g. “Level 1:”) to
 the map names in the DMAPINFO chunk.
-We call this version "Unity 1.2".
+We call this version “Unity 1.2.”

 What release you grabbed nerve.wad out of should be evident, but the known-good SHA1s are documented here: